mbentley/docker-timemachine/README.md

 ## Tags

-* `latest`, `afp` - AFP image based off of debian:jessie
-* `smb` - SMB image based off of alpine:latest
+* `latest`, `smb` - SMB image based off of alpine:latest
 * `smb-armv7l` - SMB image based off of alpine:latest for the `armv7l` architecture
+* `afp` - AFP image based off of debian:jessie _(deprecated but still available)_

 __Warning__: I would strongly suggest migrating to the SMB image as AFP is being deprecated by Apple and I've found it to be much more stable.
-I do not plan on adding any new features to the AFP based config and I [plan on switching the default image in the `latest` tag to the SMB variant](https://github.com/mbentley/docker-timemachine/issues/38) soon.
+I do not plan on adding any new features to the AFP based config and I [switched the default image in the `latest` tag to the SMB variant on October 15, 2020](https://github.com/mbentley/docker-timemachine/issues/38).

 To pull this image:
 `docker pull mbentley/timemachine:smb`